kubevirt/community/design-proposals/direct-pv-disks.md

 release: "stable"
 ```

-this is used by the Vm in the following way:
+this is used by the VM in the following way:

 ```yaml
 kind: VM